-Other branches of Gnostics taught Jesus & Christ were 2 separate entities.
-Jesus was just a man with a human mother & father while Christ was a spirit that descended on the man Jesus at his baptism, ministered thru him for 3 yrs, then departed from Jesus in the Garden of Gethsemane.
+Other branches of the Gnostics taught Jesus & Christ were 2 separate entities.
+Jesus was just a man with a human mother & father while Christ was a spirit that descended on the man Jesus at his baptism, ministered thru him for 3 yrs, then departed in the Garden of Gethsemane.
 So the man that died on the cross was just a spent shell; his death accomplished nothing in terms of salvation.
 These Gnostics claimed that the Christ-spirit or Christ-consciousness continued to inhabit their leaders & could come upon anyone who showed sufficient enlightenment.

-Like Marcion with his abbreviated list of approved the Scriptures we considered in the previous episode, the Gnostics edited portions of the NT that spoke of Christ’s physicality.
+Like Marcion with his abbreviated list of approved books we considered in the previous episode, the Gnostics edited portions of the NT that spoke of Christ’s physicality.
 They couldn’t have Him writing in the dust of the ground or eating after the resurrection because, well, spirits don’t do those kinds of things.
 They also had to insert episodes into the Jesus-story that gave an opening for their aberrant theology.
-The recent spate of alternative Gospels that have made the news are for the most part Gnostic Scriptures known to the early church but were rejected for their spurious origin and dubious Gnostic purpose.
+The recent spate of alternative Gospels that have made the news are for the most part Gnostic Scriptures known to the early church but rejected for their spurious origin and dubious Gnostic purpose.
 They weren’t included in the NT canon because they didn’t meet the strenuous criteria used to validate accepted writings.

 As I mentioned, there were several branches or streams of Gnosticism.
 They differed in all sorts of ways.
 One of the major divisions was on how to deal with their core-belief in the inherent evil of all matter.
 One group believed the proper way to respond was by a strict asceticism that avoided physical pleasure.
 They ate only the most bland foods , drank tasteless beverages, wore uncomfortable clothes, abstained from sex & avoided any stimulation of the senses deemed pleasurable.